 Drink lots and eat properly – make sure you get your 5-a-day and stay hydrated, eating junk and getting dehydrated will only make you feel worse.
 A treat is fine of course, just make sure you are getting a balanced diet.

 Alternative remedies may also help, like CBD oil and supplements.
 Before starting anything it’s worth spending time doing your research.
+There are many online outlets such as Blessed CBD that stock a wide range of CBD products to suit your needs.

 Remember – this too shall pass.
 This flare will ease off and you will feel better – try to focus on the future.
 It’s so easy to fall into a fetid pit of bad thoughts, especially when you are in pain all the time.
 Watch a feel-good film, read an inspiring book or do something that makes you happy.